Getting Started

 Running the Workflow

-To run the workflow:
+To run a workflow:

-kuristo run -l /path/
+kuristo run /path/to/workflow-file.yaml

 files with workflows.